-Dual streaming refers to a technique that involves transmitting two redundant RTP streams of the same content, with each stream capable of supporting the playback when there is no packet loss.
+Dual streaming refers to a technique that involves transmitting two redundant RTP streams (the original plus its duplicate) of the same content, with each stream capable of supporting the playback when there is no packet loss.
 Therefore, adding an additional RTP stream provides a protection against packet loss.
 The level of protection depends on how the packets are sent and transmitted inside the network.

 It is important to note that dual streaming can easily be extended to support cases when more than two streams are desired.
-However, using three or more streams is rare in practise, due to the high overhead that it incurs.
+However, using three or more streams is rare in practice, due to the high overhead that it incurs.